 There are various federal contracts owned by particular classifications of individuals including veterans.
-The unexpected death of a service disabled veteran business owner, however, can leave an individual with numerous questions about how ownership of the contract will transfer.
+The unexpected death of a service disabled veteran business owner (SVOSB), however, can leave an individual with numerous questions about how ownership of the contract will transfer.
 This entry will note some elements about these contracts when the certified owner dies and another individual, which could be a spouse or a child, becomes the new owner of the contract.
 It is also important to remember that in many of these types of contracts, the assistance of an attorney who specializes in government contracts and bids can be especially useful.

 Service Disabled Veteran Owned Small Businesses